What is Tandem Skydiving?

 By the 1980s, leading gear designer/skydivers were working on developing equipment that would allow a skydiver to make a safe, comfortable jump and landing together with a passenger strapped into a specialized harness system.
 Nowadays, thousands of people every year get an introduction to skydiving by doing a tandem jump.

 A tandem skydive parachute system has two parts: the parachute container and harness that the instructor wears, and a separate passenger harness.
-The passenger harness has four large stainless-steel hooks, one for each shoulder and leg, that allows it to be attached to the instructor’s harness.
+The passenger harness has four large stainless-steel hooks, one for each shoulder and leg, that allow it to be attached to the instructor’s harness.

 All components of both the main chute container harness and the passenger harness have been designed, built, and extensively tested for safety, durability, and comfort.
 In fact, many aspects of parachute harness development have been carried out by the military, and the gear has been proven to work correctly and safely under the toughest conditions.